ujansengupta/Circles_in_images/README.md

 # Circles_in_images

-This project involves using parametric transforms to find circles in images.
+This project concerns the usage of parametric transforms to find circles in images.

 In this project, we take a detailed look at how we can find shapes (namely, circles) inside images using the generalized form of the Hough Transform.